-Filing Returns and Remitting Tax: A materialman using the pay-when-paid method reports receipts from each payment as gross receipts on Form OS-114, Sales And Use Tax Return, for the period in which the payment is received.
+Filing Returns and Remitting Tax: A materialman using the pay-when-paid method reports receipts from each payment as gross receipts on Form OS-114, Connecticut Sales and Use Tax Return, for the period in which the payment is received.

 Factored Receivables: Factoring is the sale of accounts receivable at a discounted price to a third party who assumes the risk of loss on the accounts.
-If a materialman factors a receivable that is from a qualifying sale, the materialman must remit all of the remaining sales tax on 100% of the sales price of the qualifying sale to DRS on its next return, with a credit for any tax already paid by the purchaser.
-The factor is not responsible for collecting and remitting tax on factored accounts.
-If the purchaser later pays tax on the same transaction to the materialman, the materialman should take a credit on the next return to ensure that tax is not paid twice to DRS.
+If a materialman factors a receivable that is from a qualifying sale, the materialman must remit all of the sales tax not yet remitted on 100% of the sales price to DRS on its next return.

 Worthless Accounts Receivable: The provisions of Conn.
-Gen. Stat. §12-408(2) regarding worthless accounts receivable apply to transactions under the pay-when-paid method, with the three-year deadline based on the date the tax was payable by the materialman to DRS, as determined by the pay-when-paid method.
+Gen. Stat. § 12-408(2) regarding worthless accounts receivable apply to transactions under the pay-when-paid method, with the three-year deadline based on the date the tax was payable by the materialman to DRS, as determined by the pay-when-paid method.
 The bad debt provisions of Conn.
-Gen. Stat. §12-408(2) apply only to sales and use taxes that have been remitted to DRS.
+Gen. Stat. § 12-408(2) apply only to sales and use taxes that have been remitted to DRS.
 Therefore, if an account receivable becomes worthless for federal income tax purposes within one year of the original transaction date, the materialman must remit any remaining tax due on the account by the one year deadline, and then claim the credit under Conn.
-Gen. Stat. §12-408(2) on its next sales and use tax return.
+Gen. Stat. § 12-408(2) on its next sales and use tax return.

 Record-Keeping: In addition to the usual record-keeping requirements for retailers under Conn.
-Gen. Stat. §12-426, a materialman using the pay-when-paid method must keep the following records for each sale made:
+Gen. Stat. § 12-426, a materialman using the pay-when-paid method must keep the following records for each sale made: